Flames race to seven-goal lead, defeat Golden Knights 7-2

 Subban went the distance for Vegas, finishing with 25 stops.
 After going 13-4-2 as a rookie last season, Subban has lost all four starts this season.

-Holden broke Rittich's shutout 47 seconds into the third period.
-Pacioretty added a power-play goal at 5:14.
+"I don't have any answers for you right now, but we're supposed to be a fast team and it's probably the slowest we played all year," Vegas winger Reilly Smith said.

-NOTES: Flames RW James Neal has gone pointless in his last seven games and is stuck at 499 career points.
-He has just four points (one goal, three assists) in 21 games since signing a five-year, $28.75 million contact in the summer.
+NOTES: Flames RW James Neal has gone without a point in his last seven games and is stuck at 499 career points.
+He has just four points (one goal, three assists) in 21 games since signing a five-year, $28.75 million contract in the summer.

 UP NEXT